perchrh/aws-s3-demo/README.md

     region = eu-central-1 #frankfurt

 ### 3 Test access to AWS through the Java-SDK ###
+Try this on the command line to see if the previous step worked:

+     aws s3 ls

 Run this project's code to test that the access configured in the previous step works.
 Use the 'aws.example.s3.ListBuckets' main method class for testing access.